-This course provides an in-depth introduction to melody, rhythm, and harmony.
-Emphasis is placed on fundamental melodic, rhythmic, and harmonic analysis, introduction to part writing, ear-training, and sight-singing.
-Upon completion, students should be able to demonstrate proficiency in the recognition and application of the above.
-This course has been approved for the transfer under the CAA as a premajor and/or elective course requirement.
+This course provides an introduction to the musical elements of melody, rhythm, and harmony.
+Emphasis is placed upon the interaction of these elements through fundamental analysis and an introduction to part writing.
+Upon completion, students should be able to demonstrate understanding of melodic voice leading, rhythmic functions within simple and compound meters, and simple harmonic progressions.
+This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.

-MUS 122 Music Theory II
+MUS 122 Music Theory II 3 2

-Prerequisites: MUS 121 Corequisites: None
+Prerequisites: MUS 121

-This course is a continuation of studies begun in MUS 121.
-Emphasis is placed on advanced melodic, rhythmic, and harmonic analysis and continued studies in part-writing, ear-training, and sight-singing.
-Upon completion, students should be able to demonstrate proficiency in the recognition and application of the above.
-This course has been approved for the transfer under the CAA as a premajor and/or elective course requirement.
+This course provides a comprehensive study of diatonic harmony.
+Emphasis is placed on voice leading tasks, part writing, and analysis using various labeling systems.
+Upon completion, students should be able to demonstrate harmonic principles through four-voice part writing, recognize and label non-harmonic tones, analyze chords using Roman numerals, figured bass, and lead sheet symbols, and classify small-scale phrase structure and cadence types.
+This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
+0 2 1

-MUS 131 Chorus I
+MUS 131 Chorus I Prerequisites: None